clethrill/Curse-of-Strahd-Reloaded/Introduction/A DM's Guide to Curse of Strahd.md

 [[Act II Summary]].
 A summary of the players' adventures in the town of Vallaki.
 [[Arc D - St. Andral's Feast]].
 The players investigate a theft of sacred bones from Vallaki's church.
 [[Arc E - The Missing Vistana]].
 The players follow the trail of a kidnapped Vistani across western Barovia.
 [[Arc F - Lady Wachter's Wish]].
-The players are invited to join a dangerous conspiracy to overthrow Vallaki's burgomaster.
+The players are invited to join a dangerous conspiracy to overthrow Vallaki's mayor.
 [[Arc G - The Strazni Siblings]].
 The players encounter the dark dreams of Vallaki's Captain of the Guard.
 [[Arc H - The Lost Soul]].
 The players help the children of two feuding noble houses stage a daring ghostly rescue.
 [[Arc I - The Walls of Krezk]].
 The players journey to the ruins of Berez to earn passage to the village of Krezk.